treyescan/dynamic-aoi-toolkit/README.md

       1. Overlaying AOIS and gaze positions over a video
       1. Overlaying gaze positions of multiple participants and AOIs over a video
    1. [AOI Hit detection](#4-aoi-hit-detection)
-      1. Analyse metrics such as dwell time, time to first entry etc.
+      1. Analyze metrics such as dwell time, time to first entry etc.
       1. Merge outputs
    1. [Apriltags overlay on video](#5-apriltags-overlay-on-video)
 1. [Contribution](#3-contribution)